 Amounts entered on this line are the deductions that are clearly and directly allocable to portfolio income (other than investment interest expense and expenses from a REMIC).
-If you have an amount on Schedule K-1 (565), line 13d, column (c), enter this amount on Schedule CA (540 or 540NR) line 41. Íf any of the line 13d amount should not be reported on Schedule CA (540 or 540NR), the partnership should identify these amounts.
+If you have an amount on Schedule K-1 (565), line 13d, column (c), enter this amount on Schedule CA (540), Part II, line 21, or on Schedule CA (540NR), Part III, line 21.
+If any of the line 13d amount should not be reported on Schedule CA (540 or 540NR), the partnership should identify these amounts.